miracleonyenma/express-ts-graphql-starter/README.md

 3. **Email Sending Issues**:
    - Verify your email credentials and ensure less secure app access is enabled for your email account.
+   - For Gmail, you may need to generate an "App Password" if 2FA is enabled.
+   - Check that the correct email provider is configured (DEFAULT_MAIL_PROVIDER).

 ---